mayureshw/quartools/README.md

     - For ModelSim to work you may need to install package libxft2:i386 manually.

 - Check out quartools package in a suitable directory.
 Again, it is not required to be in the same login where you normally work.
 It's better to keep it under at least a different path from your work directories.
 Set the environment variable QUARTOOLSDIR pointing to the root directory of the package.
-For example, export QUARTOOLSDIR=$HOME/programs/quartools if the package was cloned in $HOME/programs.
+For example, if the package was cloned in $HOME/programs, you may want to add something like following to your shell's rc file:

+    - export QUARTOOLSDIR=$HOME/programs/quartools

 # Usage